Henry Paget, 5th Marquess of Anglesey: Sexuality

 Lord Anglesey's outrageous and flamboyant lifestyle, his taste for cross-dressing, and the breakdown of his marriage, have led many to assume that he was homosexual.
-Writing in 1970, the homosexual reformer H. Montgomery Hyde characterised him as "[t]he most notorious aristocratic homosexual at this period".
+Writing in 1970, the campaigner for homosexual law reform H. Montgomery Hyde characterised him as "[t]he most notorious aristocratic homosexual at this period".
 One journalist wrote, "I am driven to the conclusion from much that I have seen that there are men who ought to have been born women, and women who ought to have been born men … Bearing the form of a man, he yet had all the tastes, something even of the appearance, of not only a woman, but, if the phrase be permissible, a very effeminate woman".
 Norena Shopland wrote that "there is little doubt that Henry must be included in the history of gender identity."

 There is no evidence for or against his having had any lovers of either sex since the deliberate destruction by his family of those of his papers that might have settled this matter has left any assessment speculative at best.
 Performance historian Viv Gardner gives her opinion that she thought him as "a classic narcissist: the only person he could love and make love to was himself, because, for whatever reason, he was 'unlovable'".

 According to Christopher Sykes, he did not have sexual relations with his wife, who initially left him after just six weeks.
 Sykes has reported: "The closest the marriage ever came to consummation was that he would make her pose naked covered top to bottom in jewels and she had to sleep wearing the jewels".